PabloSKZ/morpion/Readme.md

-A Tic-tac-toe game writen in Ruby with POO.
+A Tic-tac-toe game writen in Ruby with OOP

 https://github.com/PabloSKZ/morpion